ExtendRealityLtd/Tilia.Interactions.Interactables.Unity/Documentation/API/Interactables/Grab/Action/GrabInteractableFollowAction.md

 #### FollowRigidbodyModifier

-The FollowModifier to move by applying velocities to the rigidbody.
+The FollowModifier to move by applying velocities to the Rigidbody.

 ##### Declaration